Sage-Bionetworks/portalsDocs/articles/wikis.md

   * Team Badge

 ###Wiki Versioning
 We should describe how to revert back to older versions of the wiki, if possible.
-I don't know enougha bout this!
+[I do not know enougha bout this!]

 ###Deleting a wiki
 It is possible to remove a wiki from a File or Folder.
 There are two ways to do this: